xqiu35/Cache_and_DRAM_Simulation/README.md

 # Cache_and_DRAM_Simulation

-Xiaofei's cache simulator with Write-Back Write-Allocate policy and LRU eviction.
+Cache simulator with Write-Back Write-Allocate policy and LRU eviction.

+Cache implementation is in cache.c, DRAM is in dram.c

+The cache and dram implementation code belongs to Xiaofei, computer engineering student, Georgia Institute of Technology